Hardness of Token Swapping on Trees: Open Problems

-Another direction (for both sequential/parallel variations) is to explore low-diameter trees, or more generally, low-diameter graphs.
-Our reductions use long paths.
-Is there a polynomial-time algorithm (ideally fixed-parameter tractable) for low-diameter trees or graphs?
-What if we attach such a graph to a long path?
-For parallel token swapping, even the case of a single long path is open.
+\iffull \fi For parallel token swapping, even the case of a single long path is open.
 Kawahara et al.~\cite{kawahara2019time} gave an additive approximation algorithm that uses at most one extra round.
 Is there an optimal algorithm, or is parallel token swapping NP-hard on paths?

 There are also open problems in approximation algorithms.
 In parallel token swapping, we know that there is no PTAS~\cite{kawahara2019time}.
 Is there an $O(1)$-approximation for trees or general graphs?
 For sequential token swapping, there is a 4-approximation algorithm~\cite{miltzow2016approximation}.
 Is 4 a lower bound on the approximation factor of this algorithm?
 Is $4$-approximation the best possible for general graphs?